JNRowe/bleeter/doc/faq.rst

 .. _pypi listing:

-Why isn't this listed on PyPI?
+Why isn’t this listed on PyPI?
 ''''''''''''''''''''''''''''''

-For the Python projects I've posted on PyPI_, or contributed to significantly, I'd say at least 90% of the bug reports have been from ``easy_install`` users with problems caused by ``easy_install``.
+For the Python projects I’ve posted on PyPI_, or contributed to significantly, I’d say at least 90% of the bug reports have been from ``easy_install`` users with problems caused by ``easy_install``.
 Frankly dealing with those has sucked the life out of my hobby projects for far too long already.

 Handling such bug reports killed public releases of upoints_, and the plone_ users finally killed public releases of pyisbn_.
-Having given this some considerable thought I decided that my hobby projects shouldn't be exposed to that, so that they can remain fun.
+Having given this some considerable thought I decided that my hobby projects shouldn’t be exposed to that, so that they can remain fun.
 I apologise if this causes you inconvenience.

-Why can't I ``easy_install`` this?
+Why can’t I ``easy_install`` this?
 ''''''''''''''''''''''''''''''''''

 See `PyPI listing`_.